Image

 Creating a vibrant, adaptable space for business

-Within the Arcade, two new pavilions will be installed and improved toilet facilities provided.
-All entrances will be renovated to increase the market’s visibility.
-They will be fitted with glazed, automatic sliding doors to help reduce draughts.
+Within the Arcade, two new pavilions have been installed and improved toilet facilities provided.
+All entrances have been renovated to enhance the market’s visibility and have been fitted with glazed, automatic sliding doors to help reduce draughts.

-There will also be improved decor, wayfinding and signage in the alleys, building upon the original designs that exist throughout the market.
-The external area around the entrances will also be upgraded.
+Decor, wayfinding and signage in the alleys have also been enhanced, building upon the original designs found throughout the market.
+The external areas surrounding the entrances have also been upgraded.

 Rejuvenating a historic site

-Final surveys are ongoing on the site, built in 1835, and traders, whose businesses will remain open during the works, have been consulted on the plans.
+Final surveys were carried out on the site, built in 1835, and traders, whose businesses remained open throughout the works were consulted on the plans.

-It is expected the works will complete during 2025, after overcoming a number of challenges including ageing utility supplies within the market and the presence of a listed air raid shelter beneath part of the site.
+The project was completed in March 2026, successfully overcoming a number of challenges, including ageing utility supplies within the market and the presence of a listed air raid shelter beneath part of the site.

 Restoration projects across Newcastle